Heidijvr/Firebase-Assignment1/README.md

 ## Train Scheduler

 In this assignment, I created a train schedule application that incorporated Firebase to host arrival and departure data.
 The app retrieves and manipulates this information with Moment.js.
-The website also provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station [Use the Train Scheduler](https://heidijvr.github.io/Train-Scheduler/).
+The website also provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station ([Use the Train Scheduler:smiley:](https://heidijvr.github.io/Train-Scheduler/)).
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 -----